SilenceOfTheLambdas/Capstone-Project/README.md

 ![Image showing repo import screen](https://i.gyazo.com/9173d99394999312d31b1fee3abb2e0a.png)

+3. To get the MonoGame Content Build manager installed, open a terminal and run the following command:

+`dotnet tool install -g dotnet-mgcb`

-3. **The build will fail at first.** Open a terminal window/cmd (Bottom status bar) in the projects directory, and type the following commands:
+4. **The build will fail at first.** Open a terminal window/cmd (Bottom status bar) in the projects directory, and type the following commands:

 `dotnet restore`